eXascaleInfolab/CleanImp/README.md

 ------------------------------------------------------------------------

-## 4. Demo - Forecasting
+## 4. Demo

-The forecasting benchmark evaluates how different imputation strategies affect time series forecasting performance.

-CleanImp supports **17 forecasting models** spanning Statistical, Machine Learning, Deep Learning, and LLM-based approaches.

-We recommend starting with a small experiment to verify the installation and become familiar with the benchmark workflow.

-We will look together the different scenarios, but here's the parameters of the runner:
+We will review the different scenarios together, but here are the runner’s parameters:

 ``` text
 =upstream==============================================================================
 datasets                    paris   # list of datasets